Scrumsdotcom/semantic-release-config/README.md

 - Automatic updates to your `package.json` version.
 - Creation and maintenance of a changelog.
-- Ensuring continuous software delivery by releasing only when specific conditions (like passing tests) are met.
+- Ensuring continuous software delivery by releasing only when specific conditions (like commit message requirements) are met.

-It also uses best practices for maintaining clean commits such as:

-- **Version bump commits**: Using the format "`chore(release): x.x.x [skip ci]`", which prevents unnecessary CI runs for version bumps.

 ---